Update and keep the competitive edge

 The students of Linköping University (LiU) come from all over the world and you, our alumni, can be found on every continent.
 You are making dream works in Hollywood, building higher education in Rwanda, doing business in London, introducing biogas in Chennai and developing software in Shanghai, just to name a few.
 You are all bringing new knowledge and expertise to society.
 Fostering wealth and sustainable development is the core mission of LiU.
 Our alumni are at the center of this.

-For more information, please contact Margareta Alfredson.
+For information about upcoming international events, please contact Margareta Alfredson.

 "Linköping university gave me the tools"